sharoncornelius/idpf-specification/idpf_specification.md

   should be used for the packet DMA?
   The decision is only relevant when both buffer queues are enabled.
   When only one buffer queue is enabled, the buffers are taken from the enabled queue.
-Note that when the Rx Buffer Queue Group includes two queues, it is assumed the buffer size for the first queue is larger than the buffer size of the 2nd one.
+Note that when the RX Buffer Queue Group includes two queues, it is assumed the buffer size for the first queue is larger than the buffer size of the 2nd one.
   The main input for this decision is the “Header split decision” output.

-### RSC SW/Device handshake principles
+### RSC SW/Device Handshake Principles

 Receive Side Coalescing (RSC) is a mode in which multiple packets from a single TCP (Transmission Control Protocol) flow are merged to create a